PoliticalGraveyard.com

 Thomas, Willard — of Ohio.
 Democrat.
 Candidate for U.S. Representative from Ohio 5th District, 1946.
 Presumed deceased.
 Burial location unknown.

 Thomas, William — of Morgan County, Ill.
-Delegate to Illinois state constitutional convention Morgan County, 1847.
+Delegate to Illinois state constitutional convention from Morgan County, 1847.
 Burial location unknown.

 Thomas, William — of Frostburg, Allegany County, Md.
 Mayor of Frostburg, Md., 1889-90.
 Burial location unknown.